d2l-ai/d2l-en/chapter_convolutional-modern/alexnet.md

 ### Capacity Control and Preprocessing

-AlexNet controls the model complexity of the fully-connected layer by dropout (:numref:`sec_dropout`), while LeNet only uses weight decay.
+AlexNet controls the model complexity of the fully connected layer by dropout (:numref:`sec_dropout`), while LeNet only uses weight decay.
 To augment the data even further, the training loop of AlexNet